 - Depending on the circumstances of the charge, the bank will investigate the claim.
 At this point, the bank will issue a provisional refund to reimburse the full charge.
 The provisional refund of $350 will be removed from Toast’s merchant account.

 - If the merchant account cannot cover the chargeback and fee, the bank will go to your banking account on file to secure the funds.
-A large, successful company such as Toast has enough in their merchant account to cover this, but a smaller SaaS startup might not.
-In that case, the bank that is tied to the merchant account is dinged for the $375.
+A large, successful company such as Toast has enough in its merchant account to cover this, but a smaller SaaS startup might not.
+In that case, the bank tied to the merchant account is dinged for the $375.

 When a business successfully wins this challenge, the refund is reversed, although the chargeback fee is likely not going to be returned.
 So Toast would have the $350 returned to its merchant account, while the $25 chargeback fee is lost forever.

-If, as a business, you opt to dispute the chargeback, there is another level of steps to be aware of.
+If, as a business, you opt to dispute the chargeback, there's another level of steps to be aware of.
 While they can be tiresome, keep in mind that between 20 and 30% of chargebacks are successfully disputed.

 Let’s say you own a property maintenance company.
 Each month, you take care of many different properties and charge your clients on a recurring basis.
 Throughout an entire season, your company was maintaining a property for a large estate while the homeowner was out of town.
 Now, that homeowner is back and unhappy with the service.
 At the end, communication totally breaks down and the homeowner issues a chargeback claim.

-Now, you are fighting not just to hold on to the payments you earned, but he was your largest client and that chargeback alone is half of your monthly income.
-If you can’t recover the funds, you will likely have to close your business.
+Now, you're fighting not just to hold on to the payments you earned, but he was your largest client and that chargeback alone is half of your monthly income.
+If you can’t recover the funds, you'll likely have to close your business.

 What do you need to do to start the dispute process?

-- Move fast.
-A payment processor like Fusebill Payments (powered by WePay) will send an email to a business to alert that there has been a chargeback filed.
+A payment processor like Fusebill Payments (powered by WePay) will send an email to a business to alert there's been a chargeback filed.
 From the point of the notification, the customer has two business days to determine if the chargeback will be disputed.

-- Be patient.
 As soon as Fusebill/WePay is given the requested documentation, it will contact the bank and contest the chargeback for you.
-It can take some time but Fusebill/WePay will contact you when it learns the outcome of the dispute.
+It can take some time, but Fusebill/WePay will contact you when it learns the outcome of the dispute.
 If the outcome is in favor of the business, it will release the funds into your account.